 - Topical antibiotic ointment (not an ideal solution as can build resilience.
 We carried this but did not use it).

-(I confess we did resort to halving one Loperamide tablet in desperation somewhere in a yurt in Uzbekistan for our 5 year old when diahhroea threatened a second day without easing).
-And he was able to swallow it.
+The boys were both too young to take tablet form medication when we first left.
+Though I confess we did resort to halving one Loperamide tablet in desperation somewhere in a yurt in Uzbekistan for our 5 year old when Diarrhea threatened a second day without easing.

-However, it’s much easier to give liquid medicines to young children and your doctor can prescribe antibiotics that will suit your child best.
+- NOTE: See your GP before you travel.
+Your doctor can prescribe antibiotics that will suit you and your child best.

 - Antihistamine tablets (adult)